208, 208W. Peoples of South Asia. 3 hr.; 3 cr.

 361, 361W.
 Human Variation.
 3 hr.; 3 cr.

-Prereq.: Anthropology 260 or two college biology courses and junior standing.
+Prereq.: Anthropology 260 or two college biology courses and junior standing; for 361W, English 110 is an additional prerequisite.

 Humans live in a greater variety of environments than any other animal.
 This course will examine the ways in which humans adapt biologically and culturally to different environments, and how this adaptation has produced the biological variation seen in contemporary human populations.
 Major topics to be covered include human growth, nutritional variation, disease, and adaptations to climatic stresses such as heat, cold, high altitude and solar radiation.